demogitjava/landingpage/README.md

 for ip

-`--rm -d --network 192.200.100.254/24` after the network is scuessfully created type your run command to deploy your container to the network
+`--rm -d --network 192.200.100.254/24` after the network is successfuly created type your run command to deploy your container to the network